SergeyMatrosov/GoogleAds_Check_New_Campaign/README.md

 # Check_Campaign_Google_Ads
-Check Campaign Settings Before Start (all comments are in russian by now, sorry)
+Check Campaign Settings Before Start Using Google Ads Scripts (JavaScript) (all comments are in russian by now, sorry)

 Check List for Google Ads (not all of it could be checked by script, I don't remember what exactly, sorry, I wrote it year and a half ago):